pgiardiniere/personal-site/src/lib/posts/hello-minikube.md

 kubectl proxy --address 0.0.0.0 kubernetes-dashboard-<pod-name> 8001:80 --namespace=kubernetes-dashboard --disable-filter=true
 ```

 Recall that opening it to external 0.0.0.0 is necessary as kubectl is running inside your minikube VM, which has its own private network distinct from the host.
+This access opens your cluster to its physical host, to get other nodes to access this socket you just configure the networking as normal.
 </Info>

 Once you do that, there's not much else to it other than running the commands as they're presented to you.
 If you've worked with Docker Compose or other container/vm orchestration software before it should be pretty familiar.